Manchin: Profile of Courage - December 20th, Hour 1

 That is apparently real President Joe Manchin, according to Kamala Harris.

-We're gonna talk about that today.
+We're going to talk about that today.

 The Clintons may be back in public life.

-And speaking of never infecting, never ending plagues that infect the country, we'll talk about COVID.
+And speaking of never infecting, never-ending plagues that infect the country, we'll talk about COVID.

 It's COVID season again, everybody, just in time for the holidays.

-And we're gonna talk in the four o'clock hour about what World War II and speed limits can teach us about the way this country responds to what's perceived to be threats to our collective well-being.
+And we're going to talk in the four o'clock hour about what World War II and speed limits can teach us about the way this country responds to what's perceived to be threats to our collective well-being and what it looks like to kind of wade through rhetoric, wade through fear, and settle in on fact.

-When in Florida and Floridians, the free state of Florida, as we'd like to say, yeah, have had a very different lived experience during the COVID pandemic than other aspects of uh the country.
+You know, we both live in Florida and Florida and Floridians, the free state of Florida, as we like to say, have had a very different lived experience during the COVID pandemic and other aspects of the country.

-We're in New York City today, and I could just tell you walking around, it is not we are not in Florida anymore, Mr. Schweitzer.
+We're in New York City today, and I could just tell you, walking around, it is not, we are not in Florida anymore, Mr. Schweitzer.

 So you're not talking just about the weather.